jessegmeyerlab/proteomics-tutorial/manuscript.md

 Post-translational modification of a protein can alter its function, activity, structure, spatiotemporal status and interaction with proteins or small molecules.
 PTMs alter signal transduction pathways and gene expression control [@PMID:28656226] regulation of apoptosis [@PMID:23088365; @PMID:11368354] by phosphorylation.
-Ubiquitination regulates protein degradation [@PMID:16738015], SUMOylation regulates chromatin structure, DNA repair, transcription, cell-cycle progression [@PMID:26601932; @PMID:29079793], and palmitoylation regulates maintenance of the structural organization of exosome-like extracellular vesicle membranes by [@PMID:30251702].
+Ubiquitination generally regulates protein degradation [@PMID:16738015], SUMOylation regulates chromatin structure, DNA repair, transcription, and cell-cycle progression [@PMID:26601932; @PMID:29079793], and palmitoylation regulates the maintenance of the structural organization of exosome-like extracellular vesicle membranes by [@PMID:30251702].
-Glycosylation is a ubiquitous modification that regulates a variety of T cell functions, such as cellular migration, T cell receptor signaling, cell survival, and apoptosis [@PMID:22288421; @PMID:18846099].
+Glycosylation is a ubiquitous modification that regulates various T cell functions, such as cellular migration, T cell receptor signaling, cell survival, and apoptosis [@PMID:22288421; @PMID:18846099].
 Deregulation of PTMs is linked to cellular stress and diseases [@doi:10.1038/s41570-020-00223-8].

-Several non-MS methods exist to study PTMs, including in vitro PTM reaction tests with radioactive isotope-labelled substrates, western blot with PTM-specific antibodies and superbinders, and peptide and protein arrays [@PMID:11062466; @PMID:12323352; @PMID:35613471].
+Several non-MS methods exist to study PTMs, including in vitro PTM reaction tests with radioactive isotope-labeled substrates, western blot with PTM-specific antibodies and superbinders, and peptide and protein arrays [@PMID:11062466; @PMID:12323352; @PMID:35613471].
 While effective, these approaches have many limitations, such as inefficiency and difficulty in producing pan-specific antibodies.
 MS-based proteomics approaches are currently the predominant tool for identifying and quantifying changes in PTMs.

 #### Protein Structure

-Almost all proteins (except for intrinsically disordered proteins[@doi:10.1146/annurev-biochem-072711-164947]) fold into three-dimensional (3D) structures either by themselves or assisted through chaperones[@doi:10.1007/s12013-021-00970-5].
+Almost all proteins (except for intrinsically disordered proteins[@doi:10.1146/annurev-biochem-072711-164947]) fold into three-dimensional (3D) structures either by themselves or assisted by molecular chaperones [@doi:10.1007/s12013-021-00970-5].
 There are four levels relevant to the folding of any protein:

 - Primary structure: